© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lanchester Roman fort (Longovicium) is a scheduled monument protected by Historic England under reference 1002361.
 View the official record →

-Lanchester Roman fort, known in antiquity as Longovicium, is a Roman auxiliary fort situated in County Durham that dates to the 2nd century AD.
+Lanchester Roman fort, known in antiquity as Longovicium, is a fortified military installation of the Roman occupation of Britain, situated in County Durham.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002361.

 Lanchester Roman fort (Longovicium) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002361.